alexchang8/gen_yojson/README.md

 TODO:
 - some better names (i.e. elements)
-- minor bugs: keys with spaces have field name changed, but are not annotated w/ `@key`
+- keys with spaces have field name changed, but are not annotated w/ `@key`
-- add some tests